Leave the airlines to us.

 French cooking lesson teaches you how to make classic Parisian dishes via hands-on instruction before you sample the results.
 Then you'll get to see Paris the way most European cities are meant to be seen—from its waterways.
 Our guided boat ride will introduce you to life along the banks of the Seine.
 You'll be able to contrast that view with what you see from the top floor of the Eiffel Tower as we wrap up the day on a high note.

 Enjoy a full-day excursion to Louis XIV's palace at Versailles.
 Your visit includes the Hall of Mirrors, where the Treaty of Versailles was signed, and Marie Antoinette's Hameau and Petit Trianon.
 These “small” cottages are delightful for their scale and grounds.
-After wandering about the exquisite and intensely manicured gardens on two feet, hop on two wheels and explore the palace's surroundings beyond the gardens on a
+After wandering about the exquisite and intensely manicured gardens on two feet, hop on two wheels and experience

 Today journey from Paris to Amsterdam on the high-speed Thalys train.
 Amsterdam is a honeycomb of lovely canals guarded by tall mansions of the once powerful burghers of this 17th century European superpower.
 Like Paris and so many European cities, the best way to see it is from the water—this afternoon's canal cruise may have you never wanting to leave.
 This evening's highlight is a traditional Indonesian Rijsttafel feast, a dining experience created and beloved by Dutch colonialists looking to experience as much of Indonesia's delicious culinary culture as possible at each meal.